 It’s the thought of Matt who started learning the clarinet in Year 9 and ended up taking A-Level Music and playing Mozart’s Clarinet concerto.

-It’s the memory of climbing the Great Wall of China with a bunch of lads from school on a trip of a lifetime that came from nowhere.
+The memory of climbing the Great Wall of China with a bunch of lads from school on a trip of a lifetime that came from nowhere.

-It’s thinking back to those wonderful Girls Choir rehearsals where 100 girls turned up to sing and make music.
+Thinking back to those wonderful Girls Choir rehearsals where 100 girls turned up to sing and make music.